e-Spirit/javascript-content-api-library/readme.md

 # FSXA-API
 The FSXA-API is... /toDo

 ## Prerequisites
 /toDo

 ## Usage
 /toDo

 ## Developer Documentation
 /toDo

 ## Legal Notices
 FSXA-API is a product of e-Spirit AG, Dortmund, Germany.
-The FSXA API is subject to the Apache-2.0 license.
+The FSXA-API is subject to the Apache-2.0 license.

 ## Disclaimer
 This document is provided for information purposes only. e-Spirit may change the contents hereof without notice.